aw @ zsonics.org

 Her compositions explore algorithmic and interactive acoustic and electroacoustic environments, the inclusion of scientific and mathematical materials as sources for musical structures, and innovative approaches to the configuration of specific roles for performers.
 Her compositional involvement with the social dynamics of performance overlaps her study of Javanese and Balinese gamelan, and has led to writings about invention in contemporary music by Indonesian composers, and about particular ways in which electronics might be involved in the configuring of relationships among performers and among performers and listeners.

-Her composition Dawn’s Chorus is included in the Leonardo Music Journal 2012 Acoustics issue, and her work has been supported by grants from the New York State Council on the Arts, Meet the Composer, Inc., and the Burchfield Art Center, SUNY College at Buffalo.
+Her work has been supported by grants from the New York State Council on the Arts, Meet the Composer, Inc., and the Burchfield Art Center, SUNY College at Buffalo.
 With flutist Cheryl Gobbetti Hoffmann, she started the contemporary performance group New and Used Music, which was heard regularly in concert series and on radio broadcasts in Buffalo, NY.
-She studied piano at the “Mozarteum” (Salzburg, Austria), and she began her work in experimental composition with George Cacioppo—a co-founder of the avant-garde ONCE Group—at the University of Michigan.
-Her work as a student of electroacoustic music composition and ethnomusicology led to subsequent degrees from Wesleyan University (as a student of Alvin Lucier), and the University of Illinois.
+She studied piano at the “Mozarteum” (Salzburg, Austria), and her work as a student of electroacoustic music composition and ethnomusicology led to degrees from Wesleyan University (as a student of Alvin Lucier) and the University of Illinois (DMA).